Haidra-Org/AI-Horde/README.md

-# KoboldAI-cluster
+# KoboldAI Hoarde

-Turns KoboldAI into a giant crowdsourced distributed cluster.
-This allows people without a powerful GPU to use KAI by relying on spare/idle resources provided by the community.
+This turns KoboldAI into a giant crowdsourced distributed cluster.
+It allows people without a powerful GPU to use KAI by relying on spare/idle resources provided by the community.
 It also allows clients other than KAI, such as games and apps, to use KAI-provided generations.

 # Generating Prompts